 Computer Use Policies

-- MTSU students performing research and class work have priority for computer use.
-Others may be asked to relinquish their computer.
+MTSU students performing research and class work have priority for computer use.
+As a depository of government publications, Library staff will make accommodation for users needing access to online US government publications.
+Others may be asked to relinquish their computer

 - Library staff will use their discretion in determining if computer use is appropriate during times of high demand.

 - The University’s Information Technology Resources Policy applies to all use of Library computers.

 - The Library does not monitor information accessed from public computers and cannot be held accountable for the actions of individual users.